How To Build DIY Raised Garden Boxes and Beds

 9. Set the planter box in holes.
 Since we are placing our garden boxes on a slight incline in our backyard it was important that we set the posts so that the box would not tip over.
 This also will help them stay level.

-10. Place 4’ level on top of boxes and level by raising and lowering the boxes in the post holes.
+10. Place 4’ level on top of the boxes and level by raising and lowering the boxes in the post holes.

 11. Mix and place bagged concrete in or by a wheelbarrow.
-Follow instructions on the pack of ready mix concrete.
+Follow the instructions on the pack of ready mix concrete.

 12. Fill holes to set posts in the ground with the mixed concrete to set the post.
 Make sure to let the concrete cure overnight.